isaacnmm/pestpolicy-hugo2XX/content/posts/does-peppermint-oil-repel-spiders/index.md

 dish soap
 with some water in a bottle.
 Next, you'll require to add some 5-6 peppermint oil drops - after which you'll shake the bottle well to mix.
 ### 2. Mixture B
-For mixture B, mix vinegar (1/2 a cup) with water (1/2 a cup) and then add some� 20 - 25 peppermint oil drops.
+For mixture B, mix vinegar (1/2 a cup) with water (1/2 a cup) and then add some 20 - 25 peppermint oil drops.
 Finally, shake the mixture well in the spray bottle.
 As you've noted, mixture B is more concentrated - and thus it'll be the best to use if the spider problem is extensive.
 Thus, just spray the peppermint mixture onto windows and doors.
 Further, you may utilize cotton balls - soak the cotton into the peppermint mixture and drop them around the house.
 Do this particularly around open gaps, cracks, and corners.
 Re-spraying may be required in bi-weekly or weekly interludes but check how massive